scriptotek/lc-spreadsheets/_episodes/04-quality-control.md

 > This way you can check for values that do not follow the expected trend beacuse of improper entry.
 {: .challenge}

-## Filtering as an alternative to restructuring data ##

-Sometimes, rather than tidying your data by deleting rows, copying rows or making additional tables from your data, it can be more versatile to use the `Filter` functionalities of your spreadsheet program.
-Filtering, in addition to sorting your data, allows you to hide or show data of your choosing, for example only cells with a certain collection value.

-Let's do some exercises to show what you can do with tihe filtering functionality in Excel.

-> ## Exercise
-> Open the 'Lending 30 days_overdue.xlsx' file with the unmerged 'Due Date' column.
-If you don't have it, you can download it with the unmerged column here: [Lending_30 days_overdue_unmerged.xlsx](../data/Lending _30 days_overdue_unmerged.xlsx)
-> Select the header row (the one with 'External Request Id') and click on the `Filter` button in the 'Data' tab.
-> You should see that the header row now has a little triangle in each cell.
-By clicking on these triangles you get access to the functionalities of the Excel filtering.
-> You are probably already quite familiar with sorting by now, so let's try filtering on values.
->
-> 1. Click on the header 'Lending Request Status' and uncheck `Select all` and check the values you want to display.
->   Play around and try out filtering multiple columns on the values you want.
->   (To remove filter, click 'Clear filter from ...' in the `Filter` menu).
-> 2. Note that you have quite detailed filtering options on 'Due Date' (click the little plus sign).
-> 3. Try sorting the filtered columns.
-> 4. Try selecting a fitlered result and copy the contents into a new sheet.
-What happened to the content?
->
-{: .challenge}

 ## Conditional formatting ##

 Use with caution!
 But a great way to flag inconsistent values when entering data.